roozbehid/WasmWinforms/README.md

 # How to compile/build
 This project uses another amazing ( :D ) project of mine: [GCCBuild](https://github.com/roozbehid/dotnet-vcxproj) which enables you to use any compiler to compile Visual Studio C/C++ projects in any OS.
 Meaning you can have Visual Studio C/C++ project files and use them to compile both for Windows/Linux and also WebAssembly.
 You need to have Emscripten installed, activated and already accessible from your path.
-First from Visual Studio build for Release-x86 then build for WasmRel-x86.
+First from Visual Studio build switch to Release-x86 then build solution, then do the same for WasmRel-x86.
 This way you have all libraries compiled for Win32 and also WebAssembly.
+Then in your `\Output\bin\x86\Release` folder you can issue a nuget pack and use that nuget.

+When you build an application using this nuget, look for `dist` folder which contains your index.html.
 Using Win32 compiled libraries are way easier to debug and run your application.

-Please note that compiling mono-wasm should only be done in WasmRel or WasmDbg targets and it would take a minute or two to complete!
+Please note that compiling mono-wasm project should only be done in WasmRel or WasmDbg targets and it would take a minute or two to complete!

 # Why is it so slow/buggy?
 You need to download good amount of files to run it.
 All dlls and big .wasm and .js files have to be downloaded.